openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 When everything went according to plan the base domain (for example www.amsterdam.openstad.org) should show a default empty openstad site.

 If you go to /oauth/login you should should get to a login screen where you can login with the token you set in the installations process.

+Note: this login token only works for the first site and admin panel, when creating new sites login via e-mail is necessary.

-The admin panel is found with admin in front of the base: www.admin.amsterdam.openstad.org.
+The admin panel is found with admin in front of the base: www.admin.amsterdam.openstad.org, here you can create, copy and edit sites.
 The basic auth password is set in your values file.
-If e-mail is working we recommend switch the auth settings for your admin panel to e-mail.
+If e-mail is working we recommend switch the aehtentication method for your admin panel to e-mail.